-A. As noted above, Zephaniah is unique in that it is the only prophecy by a man of royal blood (who prophesied to his relative made king).
+A. As noted above, Zephaniah is unique in that it is the only prophecy by a man of royal blood (who prophesied to his relative, who was made king).

 B. Zephaniah's predominant theme is the same as that of Joel-the day of the LORD.
-This technical term refers to a time still future for Israel in which the nation will be disciplined followed by blessings in the kingdom era (see p.
+This technical term refers to a future time for Israel, still to come, in which the nation will be disciplined, followed by blessings in the kingdom era (see p.
 639).